artipie/blog.artipie.com/_posts/2023/05/2023-05-02-release-notes.md

 credentials in YAML configuration anymore.
 Credentials for S3 storage can set via Java System Properties, environmental variables, in `~/.aws/credentials` file or any other way supported by default AWS provider.

-Thanks for reading, if you have any question or suggestion feel free to [create an issue](https://github.com/artipie/artipie/issues/new) or contact us in [Telegram](https://t.me/artipie).
+Thanks for reading, if you have any questions or suggestions, feel free to [create an issue](https://github.com/artipie/artipie/issues/new) or contact us on [Telegram](https://t.me/artipie).